lucas42Paris/Minishell/README.md

 __How to test the project__?

-* `make` at root, then `./minishell`
+* Execute the `make` command at the root of the directory.
-* You are now in our custom shell, have fun with commands and compare behavior with Bash!
+* Run `./minishell`.
+You are now in our custom shell, have fun with commands and compare the behavior with Bash!

 ![Rating](rating.png)